More

 But why is there a need to discuss the difference between incidents and crises?
 Because as discussed, these situations can affect businesses if they’re not prepared to tackle them.
 According to a study¹, many companies might think they’re ready and prepared to tackle incidents and crises, but in reality, they aren’t.

-To be able to resolve the two well, it is first essential to identify their nature.
+To be able to resolve the two well, it is first essential to identify their nature with a step by step guide.
 This brings us to incident management and crisis management.
 To understand how companies can be prepared for an incident and crisis management plans, let’s delve into them more in-depth.

 What is incident management?